-- 6. CCBHC Template: CCBHCs are required to fill out the SAMHSA Section 223 Data Reporting Template (xlsx file) for each clinicreported measure.
-This template has non-editable worksheets.
-CCBHCs should adhere to the specifications outlined in the CCBHC Demonstration Handbook.
-Section E of each template contains cells indicating whether different types of individuals are in the denominator (e.g., Medicaid, Title XIX-eligible CHIP population, commercially insured).
+different types of individuals are in the denominator (e.g., Medicaid, Title XIX-eligible CHIP population, commercially insured).
 This is to assist national evaluators in understanding the population composition in the denominator.
 Note that there doesn't need to be representation from each insurance type.
 CCBHCs should report any deviations from the technical specifications related to the calculation of the measure or the population included in the denominator.
-This information should be provided for all payer types (Medicaid, dual, other). - 7.
-Measure Calculation and Reporting: Quality measure performance calculation will be carried out either by the CCBHC or by Iowa HHS, as specified below: - a.
-For certain measures, each CCBHC must input required data in IBHRS.
+This information should be provided for all payer types (Medicaid, dual, other).

+- 7. Measure Calculation and Reporting: Quality measure performance calculation will be carried out either by the CCBHC or by Iowa HHS, as specified below: - a.
+For clinic-collected measures, CCBHCs will submit data quarterly on the SAMHSA excel sheets.
 Iowa HHS will calculate these measures and provide them to each CCBHC on a quarterly and annual basis, along with a statewide average. - b.
-For another subset of measures, Iowa HHS will calculate performance on quarterly and annual basis based on claims data submissions. - c.
+For state-collected measures, lowa HHS will calculate performance on quarterly and annual basis based on claims data submissions. - c.
 Certain measures will be captured through surveys which will be coordinated by Iowa HHS. - d.
-For a subset of measures, each CCBHC must calculate its own performance and submit a separate report to Iowa HHS quarterly and annually. - e.
+For a subset of measures, each CCBHC must calculate its own performance and submit a separate report to lowa HHS quarterly and annually. - e.
 CCBHCs are responsible for including relevant reporting data for any applicable DCO partners. - f.
 All CCBHC performance data must be captured and reported by site, based on catchment area.